John Penn (governor)

-John Penn (14 July 1729 – 9 February 1795) was an English-born colonial administrator who served as the last governor of colonial Pennsylvania, serving in that office from 1763 to 1771 and from 1773 to 1776.
+John Penn (14 July 1729 – 9 February 1795) was an English-born colonial administrator who served as the last royal governor of colonial Pennsylvania, serving in that office from 1763 to 1771 and from 1773 to 1776.
 Educated in Britain and Switzerland, he was also one of the Penn family proprietors of the Province of Pennsylvania from 1771 until 1776, holding a one-fourth share, when the creation of the independent Commonwealth of Pennsylvania during the American Revolution removed the Penn family from power.

-Held in exile in New Jersey after the British occupation of Philadelphia, Penn and his wife returned to the city in July 1778, following the British evacuation.
-After the war, the unsold lands of the proprietorship were confiscated by the new state government, but it provided Penn and his cousin, John Penn "of Stoke", who held three-fourths of the proprietorship, with compensation.
-They both appealed as well to Parliament, which granted them more compensation.
+Held in exile in New Jersey after the British occupation of Philadelphia, Penn and his wife returned to Philadelphia in July 1778, following the British evacuation.
+After the American Revolutionary War, the unsold lands of the proprietorship were confiscated by the new state government, but it provided Penn and his cousin, John Penn, who held three-fourths of the proprietorship, with compensation.
+They both also appealed to British Parliament, which granted them additional compensation.

 Early life and education

 John Penn was born in London, the eldest son of Richard Penn and Hannah Lardner.
 His father Richard had inherited a one-fourth interest in the Pennsylvania proprietorship from his father, the Pennsylvania founder William Penn.
 It provided the family a fairly comfortable living.
 Richard's older brother Thomas Penn controlled the other three-fourths of the proprietorship.
-As Thomas did not have any sons while John Penn was in his youth, the younger man was in line to inherit the entire proprietorship (one-fourth from his father and three-fourths from his paternal uncle).
+As Thomas did not have any sons while John Penn was in his youth, the younger man was in line to inherit the entire proprietorship, one-fourth from his father and three-fourths from his paternal uncle.
 John Penn's upbringing and conduct was of concern to the entire family.

 First marriage

 In 1747, when John Penn was eighteen years old and still in school, he secretly married Grace Cox, a daughter of Dr. James Cox of London.
 The Penn family disapproved of the marriage, believing that Cox had married Penn to share in the family fortune.
 For a while, John's father refused to speak to him because of the marriage.
 Thomas Penn sponsored a trip for the younger Penn to Geneva to study and to get him away from his wife.
 Apparently regretting his marriage, Penn made no effort to contact Grace during this period.
-The Cox family sued Penn for support of Grace Penn in 1755, but after that time, no further reference to her appears in the Penn family records.
-How the marriage was dissolved is unknown; they had no children.
+The Cox family sued Penn for support of Grace Penn in 1755, but after that there is no further mention of her in the Penn family records.
+How the marriage was dissolved is unknown, and they had no children.